turingschool/try-turing/_posts/1000-01-03-control-flow.markdown

 tags: back-end
 ---

 Control Flow refers to being able to determine what the program does given certain inputs.
-Let's make a new file `control_flow.rb` and try this out:
+Let's make a new repl `control_flow` and try this out:

 ```ruby
 puts "What is the best type of cookie: "